fastapi/fastapi/docs/en/docs/tutorial/first-steps.md

 {!../../../docs_src/first_steps/tutorial001.py!}
 ```

 Other objects and models are automatically converted to JSON (including ORMs).
-Try using your favourite one.
-It's most likely already supported by FastAPI.
+Try using your favourite one--it's most likely already supported by FastAPI.

 ## Running the development server
 In Git Bash, run the live server using the command `fastapi dev`.